badosa/JSON-stat/utils/README.md

 ### Description

 This function converts JSON-stat to the Comma Separated Values (CSV) file format.
-The JSON-stat input must be of class "dataset" or "collection" with some embedded dataset (or old class "bundle").
+The JSON-stat input must be of class "dataset", or of class "collection" with some embedded dataset (or of class "bundle").

 ### Parameters